Pillayan: Chief Ministership

 The tension increased between Tamil and Muslim ethnic communities in Kaanththaankudi area of eastern Batticaloa district after killing of 2 TMVP members on 22 May 2008.
 Chandrakanthan and Minister M.L.A.M.
 Hizbullah visited the area and resolved the matter by urging the people to live in peacefully.
 Also Chandrakanthan handed over TMVP members to the Police, who were responsible for abduction of 2 Muslim youths in Eravur on 25 May 2008.

-Many Sri Lankan Tamils feel that Chandrakanthan's political career had come to an end, after he lost his Chief Ministership of the Eastern Province.
+Parliament Minister

+In 2020 General Election Pillayan received the highest preferential vote in Batticalo and was elected to the parliament.
+In 2024 presidential elections elections Pillayan pledged support to Ranil Wickremesinghe.
+He lost his seat in the 2024 general election.